diseraluca/diseraluca.github.io/_posts/2018-07-29-case-study-one-delta-mush-part-one.md

 ~~~

-After this most of the work is done.
-We actually finally have our delta to apply.
+After this most of the work is done. finally have our delta to apply.
 There is a problem.
 The direction of the vector is most surely correct, but its magnitude is not.

 ~~~cpp